mwstowe/crowtdiscordbot/README.md

 - `DB_TRIM_INTERVAL_SECS` - How often to trim the database (defaults to 3600 seconds)
 - `GEMINI_RATE_LIMIT_MINUTE` - Maximum Gemini API calls per minute (defaults to 15)
 - `GEMINI_RATE_LIMIT_DAY` - Maximum Gemini API calls per day (defaults to 1500)
+- `GEMINI_IMAGE_RATE_LIMIT_MINUTE` - Maximum Gemini image generation calls per minute (defaults to 5)
+- `GEMINI_IMAGE_RATE_LIMIT_DAY` - Maximum Gemini image generation calls per day (defaults to 100)
 - `GEMINI_API_KEY` - Your Gemini API key
 - `GEMINI_API_ENDPOINT` - Custom Gemini API endpoint
 - `GEMINI_PROMPT_WRAPPER` - Custom prompt wrapper for Gemini API calls
 - `GOOGLE_SEARCH_ENABLED` - Enable or disable DuckDuckGo search feature (defaults to "true") (Note: Despite the name, this controls DuckDuckGo search)
+- `IMAGINE_CHANNELS` - Comma-separated list of channel names where image generation is allowed (if empty, allowed in all channels)
 - `DB_HOST`, `DB_NAME`, `DB_USER`, `DB_PASSWORD` - MySQL database credentials

+## Image Generation

+The bot supports AI-powered image generation using Google's Gemini API.
+When users run the `!imagine [text]` command, the bot will generate an image based on the provided text prompt.

+### Configuration

+- Set `IMAGINE_CHANNELS` in your config to restrict image generation to specific channels
+- Requires `GEMINI_API_KEY` to be configured
+- Uses separate rate limiting from text generation via `GEMINI_IMAGE_RATE_LIMIT_MINUTE` and `GEMINI_IMAGE_RATE_LIMIT_DAY`
+- Default image generation limits are more conservative: 5 calls per minute, 100 calls per day

+### Rate Limiting

+Image generation has its own separate rate limiting system:

+- **Per-minute limits**: When the per-minute limit is reached, the bot will automatically retry after the rate limit resets
+- **Daily limits**: When the daily limit is reached, image generation is disabled for the rest of the day
+- Rate limits are configurable via `GEMINI_IMAGE_RATE_LIMIT_MINUTE` and `GEMINI_IMAGE_RATE_LIMIT_DAY`

+### Quota Management

+The image generation feature includes automatic quota management:

+- If the API returns a `RESOURCE_EXHAUSTED` error with status code 429 indicating quota exhaustion, the bot will automatically disable image generation for the rest of the day
+- Users will receive a message: "Image generation quota has been exceeded for today.
+This feature will be available again tomorrow."
+- The quota resets automatically at midnight UTC
+- This prevents unnecessary API calls and provides clear feedback to users when the daily quota is reached